-Apple cider vinegar has been touted as a folk remedy and supplement to help your gallbladder and gallstone pain.
-This natural home remedy, also called cider vinegar, ACV for short, contains acetic, lactic, and citric acids.
+Apple cider vinegar, or ACV, has been touted as a folk remedy and supplement to help your gallbladder and gallstone pain.
+As you’ll see in the comments below this post, apple cider vinegar often brings immediate relief to gallbladder pain.
+This natural home remedy, also called cider vinegar, contains acetic, lactic, and citric acids.
 However, the malic acid apple cider vinegar contains may be the most beneficial if you have gallbladder problems.

 Apple cider vinegar comes from fermented apple cider.
 During fermentation, the apple cider sugars are broken down first into alcohol and then into vinegar.
 Unlike white vinegar, apple cider vinegar is usually a light brown color.
 The unpasteurized, unfiltered kind often develops a sediment cloud called “the mother,” which many claim is the most health beneficial part of the vinegar.
 “The mother” is acetic acid bacteria.

 This may be beneficial for gallstones.
 While clearly ACV is clearly an acid, when your body processes the vinegar, the end result is your body becomes more alkaline, which can help your bile become more in balance with our natural diet of lots of fruits and vegetables.
 (Western diets of meat and grains are highly acidic when metabolized.)